-- Tight curls: For tight curls in long hair, expect to use close to 50 small-sized rods.
+- Tight curls: For tight curls, like 2C hair, in long hair, expect to use close to 50 small-sized rods.
 People with short and medium hair will use between 20 and 40 rods to achieve tight curls.

 - Loose curls: If you have long hair, you will use about 30 medium rods or just 20 large rods for a more beachy wave.
 Short and medium hair lengths will need approximately 24 medium rods for loose curl patterns or 10 to 15 large rods for waves.

 Always keep in mind: the more rods, layers, or styles, the higher the cost of the perm.

 What Is the Most Commonly Used Perm Rod?